Let’s be real — gluten-free cakes have a bit of a reputation. Dry. Dense. Kinda disappointing. Sound familiar?

 You can’t go wrong with a classic American buttercream:

 Beat until fluffy — about 3-5 minutes.
-Add more milk as needed for spreadability.
+For spreadability, add extra milk as necessary.

 Want it dairy-free?
 Sub in plant-based butter and a splash of almond or oat milk.
 Still dreamy, still pipeable.